swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 ClojureScript world by storm as the REPL of choice.
 The usefulness of hot-code loading during UI work cannot be overstated.

+This video should be watched in its entirety:

 <iframe style="border: 1px solid black; padding: 2px;" width="580" height="315"
 src="https://www.youtube.com/embed/j-kj2qwJa_E" frameborder="0"
 allowfullscreen></iframe>

-This video should be watched in its entirety.

 ## Devcards